antic-ml/LEDSnapper/README.md

 ----------

 Connect up the GND pin and then connect one, or more of the 8 pins connected to LEDs to +5 Volts, or the Arduino pins.
+Don't supply more than 5 volts to the pins, or you may burn out the LEDs.

 Choose from 3 different boards
 ------------------------------